What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 The Short Answer

-Salamander is a healthy hot sauce with 25-50mg sodium per teaspoon—not the 150-200mg some other brands use.
-Fresh vegetables, real bourbon, and nothing artificial.
-Salamander sauces are some of the most flavorful hot sauces that prove low sodium doesn't mean sacrificing complexity.
+Salamander is a healthy hot sauce with bold flavor—25-50mg sodium per teaspoon versus the 150-200mg in most brands.
+Made with 10+ real ingredients including fresh vegetables, real bourbon, and nothing artificial.
+Salamander proves low sodium doesn't mean sacrificing rich, balanced taste.
 Ultra-low options exist at 0mg, but often sacrifice flavor for health claims.

 Healthiest Hot Sauce Options: Direct Comparison